floydcraft/cardano-py/README.md

 > NOTE: this section is works atm, but is still under development
 > Requires docker.
 Works on OSX and likely linux distributions

-1. Clone this repo and open terminal in the cloned folder
+1. Clone this repo and open terminal at the project root of `cardano-node-k8s`
 2. `chmod +x scripts/run.sh`
 3. `./scripts/run.sh slim testnet pull`
 - "slim" is my custom Cardano container I'm building for cardano-etl.
 See above for the different options